 Evanston is a larger medium-sized city located in the state of Illinois.
 With a population of 75,527 people and 18 constituent neighborhoods, Evanston is the 15th largest community in Illinois.
-Evanston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Evanston has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Evanston home prices are not only among the most expensive in Illinois, but Evanston real estate also consistently ranks among the most expensive in America.